Did you know that your kitchen sponge can have almost the same amount of bacteria as your toilet bowl?

 I Don’t Have White Vinegar.
 Can I Just Use Baking Soda?

-You can skip using white vinegar if you only want to remove the foul odor.
-But vinegar has an ingredient called acetic acid.
-Acetic acid is a germ killer.
+While you can skip using white vinegar if you only want to remove the foul odor from your sponge, it’s important to note that vinegar has an ingredient called acetic acid, which is a powerful germ killer.

 How Often Should I Change My Kitchen Sponge?